Kavya30S/multi-agent-ai-system/README.md

 Multi-Agent AI System (Streamlit)
 This project is a Streamlit-based multi-agent AI system designed to process uploaded files (.txt, .json, .pdf), classify their format (Email, JSON, PDF) and intent (Invoice, RFQ, Complaint, Regulation), and extract relevant fields.
 It uses a local BERT model (distilbert-base-uncased-finetuned-sst-2-english) with a keyword-based heuristic for intent classification, ensuring no external API dependency.
 The system employs a modular agent architecture, stores results in a SQLite database (memory/memory.db), and saves outputs as JSON files in outputs/.
 The application is hosted locally via Streamlit and synced with GitHub for version control.
 GitHub Repository: github.com/Kavya30S/multi-agent-ai-system
+Table of Contents

 Project Overview
+Folder Structure
+Expected Outputs
+Step-by-Step Working
+Troubleshooting
+Notes

+Project Overview
+This system processes various file types, classifies their format and intent, and extracts relevant fields using a modular agent-based architecture.
+Key Features

 Text Files (.txt): Treated as emails, extracting sender, subject, urgency, and intent using BERT and regex.
 JSON Files (.json): Validates and extracts fields like invoice_number, amount, date, sender.